CoopGame for

 ## V1 V2 V3 cVal bmRow

-via the concept of real gaining coalitions (see e.g. the original paper
+concept of real gaining coalitions (see e.g. the original paper by

 library(CoopGame)